We clean and test the detectors in your home once a year and fit a new battery usually as part of our annual central heating servicing programme.

 If you are quite sure it is only a false alarm, close bathroom and kitchen doors.
 Open windows and other doors until the alarm resets itself.
 It is normal to get occasional false alarms.

-If they happen regularly (e.g. every time you have a shower or make toast) please contact us.
+If they happen regularly (e.g. every time you have a shower or make toast) please contact the repairs team.
 We will investigate, replace the alarm if it is faulty and suggest actions you can take to reduce false alarms.

 Testing your detector